 This project is a collaborative effort between the Maine Department of Inland Fisheries and Wildlife and the University of Maine.

-Stephanie Shea – University of Maine PhD student in the College of Food and Agriculture and the Ecology and Environmental Sciences Program.
-Steph researches pathogen dynamics and host effects of Lymphoproliferative Disease Virus in wild turkeys in Maine.
+Stephanie Shea – Assistant Diagnostician and Accreditation Program Manager at the University of Maine Cooperative Extension.
+Steph completed her PhD in the University of Maine’s College of Food and Agriculture and researched the pathogen dynamics and host effects of Lymphoproliferative Disease Virus in wild turkeys in Maine.

 Kelsey Sullivan – Game Bird Biologist at the Maine Department of Inland Fisheries and Wildlife